opendatalab/DocLayout-YOLO/Mesh-candidate Bestfit/README.md

   └── ...
   ```

-  The first-level subdirectories are named after the specific categories, and the elements inside are named with corresponding instance ids in the raw json file of the dataset.
+  The first-level subdirectories are named after the **specific categories**, and the elements inside are named with **corresponding instance IDs** in the raw json file of the dataset.

   **Note:** For convenience, we provide original annotation file and element pool for M6Doc dataset, which can be downloaded from [annotation file](https://drive.google.com/file/d/1ua41Gs3UW8iuoJp21tZ4-lczVrcEm-gP/view?usp=sharing) and [element pool](https://drive.google.com/file/d/1MrIFObKr1bDGgZLBQM_c_Dvobkp6mjFE/view?usp=sharing), respectively.